leonascimento/react-tween/README.md

 In the above example, items fade in when added (animate from opacity 0) and fade out when removed (animate to opacity 0).

-You can also set easing and duration on `Tween.TransitionGroup`.
+You can also set easing, duration, and delay on `Tween.TransitionGroup`.

 ```javascript
 import { easeCubicInOut } from 'd3-ease';